matteo-hertel/MusicBridge/Readme.md

 ![diagram](./docs/readme/MusicBridge.png)

 ## Roadmap
-Still in heavy development for an MVP the roadmap looks like this:
+The MVP is almost there the roadmap to get it done looks like this:
 - [x] Spotify Bridge
 - [x] Youtube Bridge
 - [x] GraphQL layer